-When you first log in, you are presented with the list of security scopes; the security scope can be created due to a provisioning event or you can create the scope manually.
+When you click Scopes in the left navigation pane, you are presented with the list of security scopes.
+The security scope can be created due to a provisioning event or you can create the scope manually.
 A security scope defines the relevant configuration elements to protect an application and its constituent workloads.
 These configuration elements are like a blueprint or a birth certificate for the application.
 It contains a description, member workloads, rules, and behaviors.
 Security scopes are a grouping of data center assets (VMs, Containers, and so on) that make up an application or a regulatory scope.
 You can manually create a scope and add services based on an application tier or a role within the scope.
 You can then add a virtual machine (VM) within a service and then begin learning behavior, and enforce rules.

 AppDefense stores data for your application that includes: